rust-lang/book/src/ch17-05-traits-for-async.md

 in question can be moved.

 Just as with `Send` and `Sync`, the compiler implements `Unpin` automatically for all types where it can prove it is safe.
-Implementing `Unpin` manually is unsafe because it requires *you* to uphold all the guarantees which make `Pin` and `Unpin` safe yourself for a type with internal references.
-In practice, this is a very rare thing to implement yourself!
+The special case, again similar to `Send` and `Sync`, is the case where `Unpin` is *not* implemented for a type.
+The notation for this is `impl !Unpin for SomeType`, where `SomeType` is the name of a type which *does* need to uphold those guarantees to be safe whenever a pointer to that type it is used in a `Pin`.

+In other words, there are two things to keep in mind about the relationship between `Pin` and `Unpin`.
+First, `Unpin` is the “normal” case, and `!Unpin` is the special case.
+Second, whether a type implements `Unpin` or `!Unpin` *only* matters when using a pinned pointer to that type like `Pin<&mut SomeType>`.

 To make that concrete, think about a `String`: it has a length and the Unicode characters which make it up.
-We can wrap a `String` in `Pin`, as seen in Figure 17-7.
-However
+We can wrap a `String` in `Pin`, as seen in Figure 17-8.
+However, `String` automatically implements `Unpin`, the same as most other types in Rust.

 <figure>